fernandodgl/DESAFIO-DATASCIENCE/README.md

 ## Introdução

-Currently, with the advancement of technology, security systems that use facial recognition are becoming increasingly common and, at the same time, increasingly vulnerable.
+Currently, with the advancement of technology.
 As the years go by, more sophisticated techniques etc etc etc bla bla bla

 ## Tech Stack Description